ddovla/cxjs-home-expenses-app-tutorial/tutorial/core-concepts.md

 # Core concepts

-Before continuing with the application, it is useful to familiarize ourselves with core Cx concepts:
+Before continuing with the application development, it is useful to familiarize ourselves with core Cx concepts:
 * [Application state (Store)](#application-state-store)
 * [Data-binding](#data-binding)
 * [Controllers](#controllers)

 **TODO:** Add examples from the application to explore core concepts
 * Don't forget to mention the `cx` wrappers (`<cx></cx>`).
-* Show the app state in console, so we can referr to it when explaining the Sandbox
+* Show the app state in a console, so we can refer to it when explaining the Sandbox

 ## Application state (Store)